401(k) For Small Business in Imperial, MO

 A financial advisory firm can assist with all of the above requirements, and handle the operation and yearly reviews of the plan.

-• Marketing your 401(k) plan to those in the job market — The word "401(k)" might show up on a job listing as a bullet point, but many in the job market don't fully understand what a 401(k) can do for them.
-We can bridge the phrase "401(k)" to specific images of a more secure retirement, with a clear road map of how to get there.
+• Advertising your 401(k) plan to potential employees — The phrase "401(k)" might appear on a job ad as a bullet point, but many in the job market don't know the full benefits a plan provides.
+We can bridge the term "401(k)" to specific images of a more secure retirement, with very clear stepping stones on how to get there.

-• Employee education — Employees need to understand their plan in order to get the greatest reward from it.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel at ease with the status of their retirement savings.
+• Employee education — The more an employee understands their 401(k) plan, the more it will help them.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel at ease with how their money is being held and invested.

-A financial advisor offers remarkable value to Imperial, MO small business owners who want to experience the benefits of a 401(k) plan.
-By working with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.
+A financial advisor offers significant value to Imperial, MO small business owners who want to experience the benefits of a 401(k) plan.
+By consulting with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.

 401(k) For Small Business Imperial, MO | Retirement Planners | 401(k) Services Near Imperial

-Call Correct Capital to Set Up a 401(k) For Your Small Business in Imperial, MO
+Call Correct Capital to Start a 401(k) For Your Small Business in Imperial, MO

 If you own a small business in Imperial, MO, you want to spend your energy on what you do best and what you're passionate about – not being distracted by retirement plan responsibilities you may not have the time, knowledge, or interest to manage.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small Imperial, MO business today, call Correct Capital at 314-930-401(k) or contact us online.